Arts at The Oscar Showcases

 - 5:15-8:25 p.m.

-- Danielle Kearin, Eileen Binkley, Rachel Funk, Karen Kinder, Erik Ritter, Dana Andersen, Lynn Verschoor, Colten Runge, Chris Francis, Kaitlyn Telkamp, Catherine Jones, Linda Hoffelt, John Rychtarik, Savanna Vincent, Ginny Weeks, Amanda Berg, Jennifer Cook, Quin Paladeni, Meghan Peterson, Ping He, David Palmer, Elissa Wenthe and Dave Huebner
+- Danielle Kearin, Eileen Binkley, Rachel Funk, Karen Kinder, Erik Ritter, Dana Andersen, Lynn Verschoor, Colten Runge, Chris Francis, Kaitlyn Telkamp, Catherine Jones, Linda Hoffelt, John Rychtarik, Savanna Vincent, Ginny Weeks, Amanda Berg, Jennifer Cook, Quin Paladeni, Meghan Peterson, Ping He, David Palmer, Elissa Wenthe, Dave Huebner, Jeremiah Bergstrom, Taylor Even, and Braylee Thomas.

 Visual Arts – Exhibit Only – 18 and younger